 - ½ - 1 tablespoon lemon juice to taste

 - ⅔ cup whole shelled roasted peanuts Note 3

 - ½ teaspoon fine sea salt or Kosher, more to taste

 - Chop the garlic and the onion finely, cut the carrots and the leek into thin slices.

-- Mix well and then add the rest of the vegetable broth.
+- Add ½ cup (125 ml) of the vegetable broth, allow the liquid to reduce for about 2-3 minutes, then add the leek, maple syrup (or honey), and curry powder.
+Mix well, and then add the rest of the vegetable broth.
 Bring to a boil and let cook for about 10 minutes until the vegetables are almost done.

 - Sprinkle with some chopped coriander and/or parsley and serve immediately.